JoshOrndorff/recipes/text/vec-set.md

 We will store the members of our set in a Rust [`Vec`](https://doc.rust-lang.org/std/vec/struct.Vec.html).
 A `Vec` is a collection of elements that is ordered and may contain duplicates.
 Because the `Vec` provides more functionality than our set needs, we are able to build a set from the `Vec`.
-We declare our single storage item as so
+We declare our single storage item as so:

 ```rust, ignore
 decl_storage! {